 If there are remote technical writers on the team, the editor also provides online help and guidance.

 In some cases, the editor will overlook multiple technical writing teams.
-One team might write training manuals with clear technical information, while the other will create in-company content.
+One team might write training and instruction manuals with clear technical information, while the other will create in-company content.

 As such, the editor must have the in-depth knowledge necessary for such content.